The Use Of Urushi 漆

 My study of urushi covered a wide spectrum of applications.
 From the artful Maki-e and shibu-nuri techniques to the robust finish required for smooth high gloss.
 Urushi is unlike any medium I have ever worked with and to date, I have never been able to find a suitable alliterative that can create the same finish with its hardened yet flexible composition.

 Most of my work involves the use of urushi.
-I had to study for a number of years before I gained the confidence to work on armour.
+I had to study for a number of years before I gained the confidence to work on armour as a katchushi.
 I like to divide the use of urushi in armour restoration into two sections, ground and shell.
 The ground is the foundation, I use a twenty step process where I apply difference grades of sabi-urushi, each grade is polished back to eventually create a smooth surface.
 Once the surface is prepared I can apply the outer shell, the pure urushi, this again has to be applied very carefully with a brush, each layer is polished back and eventually, a deep gloss is obtained.

-One of my favourite areas of waking with urushi is recreating the special lacquer effects found on armour.
+One of my favourite areas of working with urushi is recreating the special lacquer effects found on armour.
 These include tataki-nuri which is a stipple effect, tetsu sabiji-nuri, a russet iron effect.
 I am now working more on the techniques that are common to kaga armours where flour, egg whites and tofu are used to create a wide variety of abstract patterns.